Sue Naegle: Film

 On the film side, Naegle produced Laura Steinel’s feature directorial debut, Family, starring Taylor Schilling and Brian Tyree Henry, which premiered at the 2018 SXSW festival.
 She subsequently produced the adaptation of Susan Scarf Merrell’s Shirley, with Josephine Decker directing, and starring Elisabeth Moss.
 The film premiered at the 2020 Sundance Film Festival, with Decker winning the Special Jury Award for Auteur Filmmaking.

 Naegle was an Executive Producer on Maria Schrader’s She Said with Plan B for Universal and Cory Finley’s Landscape of the Invisible Hand for MGM/Amazon.

-She is producing the upcoming adaptation of Rachel Yoder’s novel Nightbitch for Searchlight, with Mari Heller directing, and Amy Adams starring.
+She produced the adaptation of Rachel Yoder’s novel Nightbitch for Searchlight, directed by Marielle Heller, and starring Amy Adams.

 Dinner Party Productions

 In April 2024, it was announced that Naegle had signed a multiple-year overall deal with Universal Content Productions, forming Dinner Party Productions alongside producing partner Ali Krug.
 The company will develop and produce new projects for UCP.

-Dinner Party Productions is producing Peacock’s adaptation of Elin Hilderbrand’s New York Times best-selling novel The Five-Star Weekend, with Bekkah Brunstetter writing.
-The company will also executive produce the series adaption of New York Times bestselling author Lucy Foley’s The Midnight Feast in collaboration with Universal International Studios after the studio landed the rights in a competitive bidding war, as well as executive produce the series adaption of author Chris Whitaker's All the Colors of the Dark, in collaboration with Jenna Bush Hager's Thousand Voices Media and Sue's wife, Sarah Grubbins writing the series adaptation.
+Dinner Party Productions is producing Peacock’s adaptation of Elin Hilderbrand’s New York Times best-selling novel The Five-Star Weekend, with Bekah Brunstetter writing.
+The company will also executive produce the series adaption of New York Times bestselling author Lucy Foley’s The Midnight Feast in collaboration with Universal International Studios after the studio landed the rights in a competitive bidding war, as well as executive produce the series adaption of author Chris Whitaker's All the Colors of the Dark, in collaboration with Jenna Bush Hager's Thousand Voices Media and Sue's wife, Sarah Gubbins writing the series adaptation.
+Most recently, she moved their overall deal to 20th Television.